Matt-Retrogamer/nintendo-museum-booking-assistant/README.md

   timeout_seconds: 30

   # Heartbeat configuration (optional)
+  # Enable/disable heartbeat notifications
+  heartbeat_enabled: true  # Set to false to completely disable heartbeat notifications
   # Send a heartbeat notification every N hours to confirm service is running
-  # Set to 0 or omit to disable heartbeat notifications
+  # Set to 0 or omit to disable heartbeat notifications (only when heartbeat_enabled is true)
   heartbeat_interval_hours: 24  # Send heartbeat every 24 hours

 # Website configuration